 Newest addition to our interference portfolio – LTE Data Throughput Performance with Base Station

-To accurately estimate devices’ LTE data throughput in today’s congested networks, we have developed new measurement method.
-We are using real base stations to accurately simulate all the features of modern LTE networks, since radio communication testers have limited capability to test dynamic behavior of radio channel.
+We have developed a new measurement method to accurately estimate devices’ LTE data throughput in today’s congested networks.
+We are using real base stations to accurately simulate all the features of modern LTE networks since radio communication testers have limited capability to test the dynamic behavior of radio channels.

 The test is based on 3GPP TR 37.976 Radiated MIMO Performance Test specification with some modifications.
 Major modifications are: